vados-cosmonic/wasmcon2024-couchbase-workshop/docs/debug.md

 ## Failed to connect to `localhost` port 8080

-If when curling NuBase you get the following message:
+If when curling NuKV you get the following message:

 ```
 curl 'localhost:8080/api/v1/_status'